paketo-buildpacks/adoptium/README.md

 * Contributes Memory Calculator to a layer marked `launch`
 * Contributes Heap Dump helper to a layer marked `launch`

-Please note that starting with Java version 16, the upstream Adoptium project has elected to [forgo JRE releases](https://adoptium.net/faq.html#jres).
-As such, this buildpack will only include JREs for Java 8 and 11.
-If you select a JRE for 16+, you'll end up with a JDK instead.

 ## Configuration

 | Environment Variable          | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |